 - Give yourself permission to put down a book after fifty pages (it's okay, promise).
 You're not quitting.
 You're putting aside that book for an even better book that holds your interest.

 - It could be fifteen minutes before dinner or twenty minutes before bed.
-Either way, that fifteen minutes will add up to over 90 hours of reading a year.
+Either way, that fifteen minutes adds up to over 90 hours of reading a year.

 - Find a quiet place that you look forward to reading in so you'll look forward to a little quiet time that's just for you each day.

-Try reading one book at a time, that way you won't feel pressured by multiple books all begging to be read.
+- Try reading one book at a time, that way you won't feel pressured by multiple books all begging to be read.
 But make sure you know what book you want to read next!
 There's nothing worse than having nothing to read when you've finished a great book.

 - Join a book club, opens a new window!
 These are perfect if you need motivation to finish a book or if you want to read something new.

-Feeling burned out from all the reading?
+And finally, feeling burned out from all the reading?
 It's okay to take a break.
 Books will always wait for you.